JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 # Leveling Guide - Patch Notes

+### Settlers League
+* Updated gems from Settlers of Kalguur

+#### Minor improvements

+* removed filters to speed up the build editor
+* fixed a bug with the build editor
+* Updated Act 2 notes to include the new Passive with Through Sacred Ground
+* Updated Betrayal Cheetsheet with correct rewards
+* Cleaned up outdated builds

 ### Necropolis League
 * Updated gems from TotA/Affliction/Necropolis
 * Added a user submitted build guild